best books to read for beginners

 • Summary: A village mystery solved by the legendary detective Hercule Poirot.

-• Why It’s Beginner-Friendly: Iconic plot twist and clear writing make it an ideal entry point to the genre.
+• Why It’s Beginner-Friendly: The iconic plot twist and clear writing make it an ideal introduction to the genre.

 Romance & Emotional Narratives